YAC: Bridging Natural Language and Interactive Visual Exploration with Generative AI for Biomedical Data Discovery: YAC System Design

-The visualization adjustment widgets enable users to modify the data fields represented in the visualization.
+\textbf{Visualization} The visualization adjustment widgets enable users to modify the data fields represented in the visualization.
 The data fields are identified by checking every field value in the representation layer of the specification.
 For fields that exist within the source data --- as opposed to fields derived in the data transformation layer --- a dropdown is introduced in the widget.
 This dropdown lets the user swap out a different field of the same data type.

-This approach is distinct from a fully fledged visualization editor.
-Arbitrary modification of the visualization is not possible from this widget --- that is not the goal.
+This approach is distinct from a fully fledged visualization editor that supports arbitrary modifications.
 This widget is designed to support quick and easy adjustments that are often desired.